niloybiswas190448/Pothhole_Detection/README.md

 * [ ] 🔁 Integrate temporal smoothing in video
 * [ ] 📈 Add more datasets from different regions

----

-## 📜 License

-This project is released under the **MIT License**.
-You are free to use, modify, and distribute it with proper attribution.

----

 ## 📬 Contact